HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ## Drivers of security mechanism adoption

 There are many different influences that might cause a website to invest more in their security posture.
-Examples of such factors are societal (e.g. more security-oriented education in certain countries, or laws that take more punitive measures in case of a data breach), technological (e.g. it might be easier to adopt security features in certain technology stacks, or certain vendors might enable security features by default), or threat-based (e.g. widely popular websites may face more targeted attacks than a website that is little known).
-In this section we try to assess to what extent these factors influence the adoption of security features.
+Examples of such factors are societal (e.g., more security-oriented education in certain countries, or laws that take more punitive measures in case of a data breach), technological (e.g., it might be easier to adopt security features in certain technology stacks, or certain vendors might enable security features by default), or threat-based (e.g., widely popular websites may face more targeted attacks than a website that is little known).
+In this section, we try to assess to what extent these factors influence the adoption of security features.

 ### Factor: country of a website’s visitors